cmptrnb/Xray-examples/double-hop/README.md

 Open a browser.

 Test the connection all the way from the client out to the World Wide Web by visiting a site such as https://iplocation.io.

+You should see the IP address and location of VPS 2.